filsh/yii2-oauth2-server/README.md

 With redirect response:

 `https://fake/cb#access_token=2YotnFZFEjr1zCsicMWpAA&state=xyz&token_type=bearer&expires_in=3600`
-### JWT Tokens (2.0.1 branch only)
+### JWT Tokens
-If you want to get Json Web Token (JWT) instead of convetional token, you will need to set `'useJwtToken' => true` in module and then define two more configurations:
+If you want to get Json Web Token (JWT) instead of conventional token, you will need to set `'useJwtToken' => true` in module and then define two more configurations:
 `'public_key' => 'app\storage\PublicKeyStorage'` which is the class that implements [PublickKeyInterface](https://github.com/bshaffer/oauth2-server-php/blob/develop/src/OAuth2/Storage/PublicKeyInterface.php) and `'access_token' => 'OAuth2\Storage\JwtAccessToken'` which implements [JwtAccessTokenInterface.php](https://github.com/bshaffer/oauth2-server-php/blob/develop/src/OAuth2/Storage/JwtAccessTokenInterface.php)

 For Oauth2 base library provides the default [access_token](https://github.com/bshaffer/oauth2-server-php/blob/develop/src/OAuth2/Storage/JwtAccessToken.php) which works great except.
 Just use it and everything will be fine.